CBD for Chronic Pain

 What is Chronic Pain?

 Pain is your body’s way of telling you something is wrong.
-Once that problem is healed, the pain goes away.
-Chronic pain is different.
-Your body can hurt for weeks, months, or even years after the injury.
+Once the source of the pain is gone, the pain goes usually away.
+But chronic pain is different in that you can experience pain for weeks, months, or even years after the initial cause is gone.
 Doctors often define chronic pain as any pain that lasts for 3 to 6 months or more.
-Pain lasting this long can, of course, have serious effects on your day-to-day life.
-Finding a solution is oftentimes detrimental to one’s overall well-being.
+Pain lasting this long can have serious effects on your day-to-day life.

 Common Causes of Chronic Pain

-Some of the most common causes of chronic pain include:
+The most common causes of chronic pain are: